 Those roots are simply for anchorage and do not go in search of water unless you prune the plant at ground level.

-(Check out our review of the best pruning shears here)
+(Check out our review of the best pruning secateurs here)

 Trellis look great at any height, and can be used as fences in their own right with 6-8ft trellis, or added to existing fences to add privacy, or support plants using 1-2ft widths of the trellis.